royalpriestcode/Amazon-Marketplace-Analysis/README.md

 Looking at several measures together gives a more useful picture of product performance than relying on one metric.

 ---
+# Dashboard

+The Excel dashboard was designed to allow users to explore product performance interactively using:

+* PivotTables
+* Pivot Charts
+* Slicers
+* Calculated fields
+* Category-level comparisons

+The dashboard allows product categories and performance indicators to be compared without having to work directly with the raw dataset.

+---
 The Dashboard Pages.
 ![Amazon Sales Dashboard Pg 1 2](https://github.com/user-attachments/assets/fceeb2b1-eaae-4458-96f3-41a89ce629ad)
 ![Amazon Sales Dashboard Pg 2 2](https://github.com/user-attachments/assets/ddbbfe81-2d34-4d5d-b2e7-28b23def3c08)